67587597/feedReader-FEND/frontend-nanodegree-feedreader-master/README.md

 3- check if the menu is hidden by default.
 4- check if the menu hide and open when specfied icon clicked.
 5- check the length of feed to ensure it is not empty.
-6-    //check that content of each entry is different from another.
+6- check that content of each entry is different from another.